-The spatial filtering applied by the human visual system appears to be low-pass for chromatic stimuli and band-pass for luminance stimuli.
+The spatial filtering applied by the human visual system appears to be low pass for chromatic stimuli and band pass for luminance stimuli.
 Here we explore whether this observed difference in contrast sensitivity reflects a real difference in the components of chrominance and luminance in natural scenes.
-For this purpose a digital set of 29 hyper-spectral images of natural scenes has been acquired and its spatial frequency content analyzed in terms of chrominance and luminance defined according to existing models of the human cone responses and visual signal processing.
-The statistical 1/f amplitude spatial frequency distribution is confirmed for a variety of chromatic conditions across the visible spectrum.
-Our analysis suggests that natural scenes are relatively rich in high spatial-frequency chrominance information which does not appear to be transmitted by the human visual system.
+For this purpose a digital set of 29 hyperspectral images of natural scenes was acquired and its spatial frequency content analyzed in terms of chrominance and luminance defined according to existing models of the human cone responses and visual signal processing.
+The statistical 1/f amplitude spatial-frequency distribution is confirmed for a variety of chromatic conditions across the visible spectrum.
+Our analysis suggests that natural scenes are relatively rich in high-spatial-frequency chrominance information that does not appear to be transmitted by the human visual system.
 This result is unlikely to have arisen from errors in the original measurements.
-Several reasons may combine to explain a failure to transmit high spatial-frequency chrominance: (a) its minor importance for primate visual tasks, (b) its removal by filtering applied to compensate for chromatic aberration of the eye's optics, or (c) a biological bottleneck blocking its transmission.
-In addition, we graphically compare the ratios of luminance to chrominance measured by our hyperspectral camera and those measured psychophysically over an equivalent spatial frequency range.
+Several reasons may combine to explain a failure to transmit high-spatial-frequency chrominance: (a) its minor importance for primate visual tasks, (b) its removal by filtering applied to compensate for chromatic aberration of the eye's optics, and (c) a biological bottleneck blocking its transmission.
+In addition, we graphically compare the ratios of luminance to chrominance measured by our hyperspectral camera and those measured psychophysically over an equivalent spatial-frequency range. © 1998 Optical Society of America [S0740-3232(98)00303-2] OCIS codes: 330.1690, 330.6110, 260.3800.

-1. Introduction
+1. INTRODUCTION

-1.1 Context
+A. Context

 A series of studies of how the human visual system (HVS) encodes and transmits retinal imagery has increasingly advocated a role for natural scenes as a formative force.
-In this approach, evolutionary pressure may provide the impetus for the HVS to adopt efficient visual representations in an information theoretic sense^{1,2,3}.
-By coding first the things that matter most (food, predators, mates, etc.) the fittest visual system ought to survive.
-In this scenario, the statistical spatio-chromatic properties of natural scenes help mold the spatio-chromatic characteristics of the early visual pathways so that they reduce redundancy and separate essential signal from noise.
+In this approach, evolutionary pressure may provide the impetus for the HVS to adopt efficient visual representations in an information-theoretic sense.1-3 By coding first the things that matter most (food, predators, mates, etc.) the fittest visual system ought to survive.
+In this scenario, the statistical spatiochromatic properties of natural scenes help mold the spatiochromatic characteristics of the early visual pathways so that they reduce redundancy and separate essential signal from noise.
 This approach has been successfully used by Atick3 to predict the physiologically measured responses of certain cells in lateral geniculate nucleus (LGN).
-The assumptions underlying this prediction include a constraint on the spatial frequency (SF) make-up of natural scenes over a range of chromatic conditions.
-This constraint, commonly termed the 1/f law, requires that the average Fourier amplitude of natural images falls off inversely with SF.
-Measurement has shown this to be roughly true for achromatic images^{4,5}.
-However, as yet, the evidence that 1/f applies in a variety of chromatic conditions has been, at best, inconclusive^{6,7,8}.
-We present here new measurements that further confirm the 1/f assumption over a wider variety of chromatic conditions.
+The assumptions underlying this prediction include a constraint on the spatial frequency (SF) makeup of natural scenes over a range of chromatic conditions.
+This constraint, commonly termed the 1/f law, requires that the average Fourier amplitude of natural images fall off inversely with SF.
+Measurement has shown this to be roughly true for achromatic images.^{4,5} However, as yet, the evidence that 1/fapplies in a variety of chromatic conditions has been at best inconclusive. $^{6-8}$ We present here new measurements that further confirm the 1/f assumption over a wider variety of chromatic conditions.

-Note, that a 1/f law does not imply that luminance contrast sensitivity (CSF) should simply match 1/f, because as is implied by Atick such a CSF would transmit a lot of noise.
-By explicitly modeling an early noise suppression stage he shows how a recognizable luminance CSF can be predicted.
+Note that a 1/f law does not imply that the luminance contrast sensitivity function (CSF) should simply match 1/f, because as is implied by Atick such a CSF would transmit a lot of noise.
+By explicitly modeling an early noise-suppression stage he shows how a recognizable luminance CSF can be predicted.